tobimd/colorparse/docs/_build/html/_sources/source/further-reading.rst.txt

 Conventions
 ***********

 The following shall be considered as recommendations only.
-These are for a better and faster way of working arround with color codes.
+These are for a better and faster way of working arround with color codes according to me.

 - Use closing options consistently throughout the string(s).
 - Prefer the use of closing brackets for large strings and right-side only ``/`` (slash) for smaller strings.